Start9Labs/documentation/site/source/about/start9.rst

 Openness: Everyone should have permissionless access to computing resources and tools, unrestricted by geography, ethnicity, or belief.

-Community: The human experience is richest when shared amongst individuals who possessing common beliefs, values, and activities, and that computers should facilitate the formation of communities.
+Community: The human experience is richest when shared amongst individuals who possess common beliefs, values, and activities, and computers should facilitate the formation of such communities.

 Privacy: There are four reasons that privacy is necessary for a free society and proper human existence: privacy (1) promotes creativity and experimentation by minimizing the risk of embarrassment; (2) protects valuable information from theft and extortion; (3) enables the diffusion of contrarian ideals and ideas; (4) serves as an insurance policy against the future, in the event that what is acceptable today becomes unacceptable tomorrow.